Constraining general U(1) interactions from neutrino-electron scattering measurements at DUNE near detector: Conclusions

 \textbf{ACKNOWLEDGEMENTS}\\ \\ We would like to thank Pedro A.N.
 Machado, Roberto Petti, Jaydip Singh, and Tanmay Kumar Poddar for useful discussions.
+We also thank Pilar Coloma for useful suggestion and providing the data for $L_{\mu}-L_e$ model.
 S.G. acknowledges the J.C Bose Fellowship (JCB/2020/000011) of Science and Engineering Research Board of Department of Science and Technology, Government of India.